aws-samples/aws-tf-kms/README-PORTABLE.md

         }
     }
 }
 ```

-AWS KMS also supports [multi-region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html), which are the related AWS KMS keys in different AWS Regions.
-The related multi-region keys have the same key material and key ID, hence cross-region encryption/decryption can occur without re-encryption or cross-region API call.
+AWS KMS also supports [multi-region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html), which are copies of the AWS KMS keys in different AWS Regions.
+The related multi-region keys have the same key material and key ID, hence cross-region encryption/decryption can occur without re-encryption or cross-region API calls.
 A multi-region key in each AWS Region has its own alias, tags, key resource policy, grants and status(enabled/disabled).
 These are suitable for many common data security scenarios such as disaster recovery, multi-region applications, global data management, etc.

 This solution is a set of [Terraform](https://www.terraform.io/) modules and examples.
 It provisions symmetric customer-managed [AWS KMS](https://aws.amazon.com/kms/) keys that are usable by the [target AWS Services](#supported_services) in the owner account.
 Optionally, it supports managing the key resource policy for the cross-account access via the AWS Services and the account principals.
 An additional module is included that supports creating [multi-region replica keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-replicate.html) in another region.